Eric Esch: Video games

 Esch was featured on the cover of, and was the final boss character in, the EA Sports game Toughman Contest, released in 1995 for the Sega Genesis and Sega 32X.
 He also appeared as a playable character in all of the EA Sports boxing video games in the Knockout Kings series.
 In the 2007 PC game The Witcher, the main character can challenge a tavern fistfighter (with a body structure similar to that of Esch) by the name of Butter Bean during the second chapter of the game.
 Esch is a playable fighter in EA's fifth installment of the Fight Night series Fight Night Champion.
 Esch was added as a playable fighter to the game Undisputed as part of downloadable content on 2 April 2025.

 Personal life

 Esch is married to Libby Gaskin and has three children: sons Brandon and Caleb, and daughter Grace.
 Both of his sons used to be mixed martial artists.

-In 2018, Esch opened a family-run restaurant in Jasper, Alabama, called Mr. Bean's BBQ.
+He also has eight grandchildren.

-Having competed at weights of 378 to 425 lbs (171,5–192.5 kg), Esch revealed in June 2024 he had slimmed down from 515 lbs to 303.8 lbs (233.6 kg to 137.8 kg).
+Having competed at weights of 378 to 425 lbs (171.5–192.5 kg), Esch revealed in June 2024 he had slimmed down from 515 lbs to 303.8 lbs (233.6 kg to 137.8 kg).